ShadrackNdolo/Photographer-portfolio-and-band-website/README.md

 #### By **Ndolo Shadrack Winter**

 ## Description
-This is a photography website that describes deadmau5 and shows his concert dates.
+This is a photography website that describes my portfolio and displays deadmau5 as a musician and shows his concert dates.

 ## Setup/Installation Requirements